 As part of our commitment to training and mentoring the next generation or researchers have previously offered undergraduate internships, with the generous sponsorship of the Resilience Internships and Student Experience (RISE) program for mentoring in a small-group setting by AIDE Lab members on how to formulate a research question and how to conduct data analysis in applied economics.
 To learn more about our interns, please visit the AIDE Lab Internship page.
 If you are interested in sponsoring more internships in the future, please reach out to me.

-Rodrigo Guerra Su: MSc in Applied Economics & Policy Analysis.
-Expected Graduation Date: May 2025.

-Reece Branham: MSc in Applied Economics & Policy Analysis.
-Expected Graduation Date: May 2025.
+Maria Camila Salamanca Patiño: MSc in Applied Economics & Policy Analysis.

-Degrees: B.S./B.A.
-Business Economics & B.A.
-French, University of Arizona

-Jacob Taylor: BSc in Environmental and Water Resource Economics & BSc Computer Science.
 Expected Graduation Date: May 2026.

+Joseph Lanser: MSc in Applied Economics & Policy Analysis.
+Expected Graduation Date: May 2026.

+Degrees: B.S.
+Environmental & Water Resource Economics, University of Arizona

+Jacob Taylor: B.S.
+Environmental & Water Resource Economics, B.S.
+Computer Science.
+Expected Graduation Date: December 2025.

 Recent Graduates